Luisa-vb/tarot-reader/README.md

-# EXT:tarot_reader — Tarot Reader for TYPO3 Backend
+# Tarot Reader for TYPO3 Backend🔮

 A mystical Tarot Card Reader module for the TYPO3 v14 backend.
 Every time you open the module, a card is drawn from the Major Arcana.
 Each card reveals a **deep life question** — crafted to provoke genuine reflection.